bssd-ltd/styleguide/objcguide.md

 > Objective-C++) coding guidelines and practices that should be used for iOS and
 > OS X code.
 These guidelines have evolved and been proven over time on other
 > projects and teams.
-> Open-source projects developed by Google conform to the requirements in this guide.
+> Open-source projects developed by Bssd Ltd conform to the requirements in this guide.
 >
 > Note that this guide is not an Objective-C tutorial.
 We assume that the reader
 > is familiar with the language.
 If you are new to Objective-C or need a